 Cost Implications of Color Model Selection

-Choosing between CMYK, RGB, and PMS colors also has financial implications.
+Brands should also consider the financial impact when choosing between CMYK, RGB, and PMS colors.
 PMS colors, while precise, can be more expensive because they require specific inks.
 CMYK is generally more cost-effective for printing jobs that don’t require exact color matching.

 Color Consistency and Brand Recognition